Manjinder-Singh/git-commands/README.md

 2. git checkout -b feature-11-develop : switch between branches and if used -b means to create new branch and switch to new one.
 3. git branch
 4. git checkout main : switch to main branch
-5. git branchg
+5. git branch
 6. git checkout feature-11-develop

-#### Add changes to readme.md file.
+#### Add new changes to readme.md file.
-git status
+1. git status
-git add Readme.md
+2. git add Readme.md
+3. git commit -m "updated readme"
+4. git checkout main
-git commit -m "updated readme" git checkout master git diff feature-11-develop : use to compare the differeneces that is merging in from branch feature-11-develop to master branch.
+5. git diff feature-11-develop : use to compare the differeneces that is merging in from branch feature-11-develop to master branch.
-**git merge feature-11-develop : Merge the changes but We dont do this instead create a PR. git checkout feature-11-develop  : Push chnages to that branch on github and making a PR. git status git push : push upto github.
+**git merge feature-11-develop : Merge the changes but We dont do this instead create a PR.
+6. git checkout feature-11-develop  : Push chnages to that branch on github and making a PR.
+7. git status
+8. git push : push upto github.
 As you are on new branch " feature-11-develop " currently, you need to tell on which branch you are going to push answer is branch on github and the branch on local - which will be same for sure.

-git push --set-upstream origin feature-readme-instructions or git push -u origin feature-readme-instructions : here -u means  --set-upstream origin
+9. git push --set-upstream origin feature-readme-instructions or git push -u origin feature-readme-instructions : here -u means  --set-upstream origin